 Concept Art: The Medea Project

-This preproduction film and animation course is designed to provide students with the experience of developing individual, concept-based visual material established by each student’s interpretation of the classical myth of Medea.
-The class will research the story of Medea, as it is interpreted in the novel Bright Air Black, by David Vann, and this will become the intermediary through which students develop and produce a digital production portfolio and animatic.
-Through readings, discussions, and drawings, each student will formulate an interpretation of Bright Air Black that both expresses the original narrative and is uniquely their own.
-For this, students will produce a cast of characters through model sheets and size boards, character staging and backgrounds, and a high-resolution animatic of their project.
+This intermediate/advanced-level preproduction film and animation course is designed to provide students with an experience developing concept-based visual material established through each participant’s interpretation of the classical myth, Medea.
+The class will research the story of Medea, as it is interpreted in the novel Bright Air Black by David Vann.
+Vann’s novel will become the intermediary through which students develop and build a digital production portfolio and animatic.
+Through readings, discussions, and artwork, each student will formulate an interpretation of Bright Air Black that both expresses the original narrative and is uniquely their own vision.
+For this, students will produce a cast of characters through model sheets and size boards, character staging and backgrounds, and a high-resolution final animatic.
 The course concludes with the class together producing a printed-edition portfolio made up of each student’s interpretation of the main character, Medea.
-Every student will receive a portfolio containing a print of each student’s drawing of Medea.
-We will also distribute copies of the portfolio to select members of the College community.
-Information and experience gained in this course can be used to produce a professional portfolio or film reel, the invention of characters for future animations and graphic novels, or the execution of serial drawings.
+Every student will receive a portfolio containing a print of each class member’s drawing of Medea.
+We will also distribute copies of the portfolio to selected members of the College community.
+Expectations for this course include the atmosphere of a professional working studio with a high degree of individual responsibility and work ethic.
+Students should understand that work of the highest quality will be demanded.
+Participation in group discussions, field trips, portfolio building and collating, and screenings will be mandatory.
+Information and experience gained from this course can be used to produce a professional portfolio or film reel; the invention of characters for future animations, graphic novels, and game design; or the execution of serial drawings.

 Faculty